 The Solar Car Challenge was established in 1993 to help motivate students in science and engineering, and to increase alternative energy awareness.
 The Challenge teaches high school students around the world how to build roadworthy solar cars.

 The Solar Education Program provides a safe environment for teams to display their solar cars.
 On alternating years, we share the fun of the world-famous Texas Motor Speedway or drive cross-country to share their projects with millions of people.

-The 2015 Solar Car Challenge is a closed-track event held at the world famous Texas Motor Speedway.
+The 2015 Solar Car Challenge hosted by Earth Day Texas is a closed-track event held at the world famous Texas Motor Speedway.
 Come share the fun... meet the kids and see their solar cars.
 For more information, see the Calendar.

 Technology & Learning Magazine Names The Solar Car Challenge One of America's Top 10 Most Innovative Education Programs